8 Symptoms of Pneumonia that You Shouldn't Ignore

 People suffering from pneumonia usually experience pain when breathing in.
 The pain results from an inflamed pleura, better known as pleuritis.

-If you show several of these symptoms, you should ask your trusted physician to undergo the appropriate tests for this disease.
-By doing so, you´ll be able to start the proper treatment for your case.
+If you show several of these symptoms, you should talk to your trusted physician, who can carry out the necessary tests.
+In doing so, they’ll be able to determine whether or not you’re suffering from pneumonia, and start the most appropriate course of treatment for your particular case.